surya-d007/Insurance-web-Design/README.md

 ## Description
 This project is a front-end design for an insurance company website.
 It showcases the user interface and layout using HTML and CSS.

+## Website Preview
+You can view the website [here](https://surya-d007.github.io/Insurance-web-Design/).

 ## Features
 - Responsive Design: The website is designed to be responsive and compatible with different screen sizes.
 - Clean and Modern UI: The user interface is designed to be visually appealing and easy to navigate.